 Survey of man's prehistory in the southwestern United States beginning with the earliest evidence of man in the Southwest and concluding with the period just before Spanish contact.
+Prerequisite: ENG 101 or ENG 103.
+Reading Proficiency.
+Three lecture.

 ANT232.
 Indians of the Southwest (3).